Here’s a great question on bra washing from the August 27th edition of Slate:

 And Prudie responds…

 Perhaps your worries about hygiene arise from watching too much soft-core porn in which women get in the shower and soap their breasts for extended periods.
 This is not because breasts are intrinsically dirty but because such scenes are gratifying to dirty minds.
 If bra hygiene were an actual issue, don’t you think American womanhood would have been subjected to decades of commercials along the lines of, “What’s that smell?”
 “It’s Myrna’s bra.
 Someone has to tell her!”

 On your behalf, I actually polled some of the cleanest women I know on their bra-washing schedules.
 The answers ranged from “weekly” to “when my white bras look black and can walk themselves to the washing machine.”
 The average was a monthly laundering.
 So your girlfriend’s behavior is perfectly normal and neither unhygienic nor gross.

 I understand that the intimate rituals of the opposite sex can be mysterious and even repulsive to the uninitiated (see the recent letter on men searching their underwear for the Hope diamond).
 But if you want your girlfriend of six months to be your girlfriend six months from now, you will drop the judgmental tone and think of yourself as a lucky explorer of a fascinating, strange land.

 Your friendly neighborhood Lingerie Addict washes her bras once a week in the spring and summer, and once every two to three weeks during the fall and winter.
-I have several favorite “everyday” bras so I rotate them during the course of the week; each bra only gets worn once every 2-3 days.
+I have several favorite “everyday” bras so I rotate them during the course of the week; each bra only gets worn once every 2-3 (or more!) days.